Amsler Grids: A Lay Person’s Guide to Monitoring Macular Degeneration

-It goes without saying that regular visits to your “eye doc” are essential to maintaining your vision and protecting it from the deteriorating effects of MD and other disorders.
+It goes without saying that regular visits to your eye doc are essential to maintaining your vision and protecting it from the deteriorating effects of macular degeneration (MD) and other disorders.
+The Amsler grid is one of the best ways to do that.

 Noticing changes in vision

 But what does that really mean?
-What changes?
-What deterioration?
+Changes?
+Deterioration?
 What should you be watching for?
 What constitutes “something” that indicates your eye is experiencing an adverse event?
-How can you tell (see) what deserves that call to the doc.
+How can you tell (see) what deserves that call to the doc?
 What does “something is wrong” actually look like?

 Amsler grid instructions